churchthecat/SpotiFlopy/README.md

 # Troubleshooting

-### YouTube "Sign in to confirm you're not a bot"
+### YouTube: "Sign in to confirm you're not a bot"

-Install a browser:
+Install Chromium:

 ```
 sudo apt install chromium-browser